Level Headed

 The Wealdway and South Downs Way continues through the Eastbourne Downs Golf Club all the way to another trig at 201 metres at Bourne Hill.
 Here I became embroiled with a school cross-country 'run'.
 Very difficult to avoid and normal teenage banter ensued.
 Also, make sure you're not wearing your best white trainers because appropriate footwear allows you to go down a muddy path without screaming.

 Now you can switch onto another bridleway, The 1066 Country Walk, going northeast.
 At the car park, make a small diversion to climb Crouch Hill and enjoy the views.
-Rejoin to ascend Combe Hill and you can enjoy what remains of a neolithic causewayed enclosure befored descending to walk on the edge of the Combe.
+Rejoin to ascend Combe Hill and you can take in what remains of a neolithic causewayed enclosure befored descending to walk on the edge of the Combe.
 Descend into Lower Willingdon beside the cemetery.

 Go east on Gorringe Valley Road to go north on the Eastbourne Road.
 Leave the 1066 Country Walk and follow the footpath a little beyond it towards Polegate.
 Head for the gate beside Polegate Jubilee Nature Reserve and go under the railtrack.
-Lynholm Road opposite will hoin you to Pevensey Road.
+Lynholm Road opposite will join you to Pevensey Road.
 Wiggle east onto Levett Road and west onto The Cuckoo Trail.
 This route is dotted with references to the old rail route and parts of it, adorned with exercise equipment, if you fancy making your journey more strenuous.
 Go over the Polegate bypass and all the way to Hailsham.

 Coming out and continue east then north past the pond on Station Road.
 Go East on George Street.
 Take Vicarage Street at the traffic lights and look for the footpath on the right.
 This is the Black Path.
 A series of paths decorate the estate and after Geering Park, go north to join Observatory View.
 Go east.
 Thinking about it, from a clearer view of the map, you can just follow Black Path to its end.
 I'd intended continuing out towards Little Marshfoot Farm but there are houses being built and the way was barred.
 Instead, I avoided it and went south to join Mill Road east.
 An alternative marked footpath was accessible to skirt the edge of the caravan path to White Dyke Farm.
 A small muddy manoeuvre to join the byway south was needed.